AmbireTech/adex-protocol/README.md

 Privacy of end users is protected by not collecting any data at all, at any part of the system.
 Instead, we leverage [contextual targeting](https://medium.com/the-adex-blog/why-we-use-contextual-targeting-d49f3ecf0acf).

-Furthermore, we have moved the process of selecting an ad to show to the user's browser, somewhat similar to header bidding.
+Furthermore, we have moved the process of selecting an ad to show to the user's browser, which is essentially equivalent header bidding but with stronger privacy guarantees.
 This ensures that user data never needs to be exposed/revealed.

-A further advantage to this approach is that the user may easily control what kinds of ads they see, without this being revealed to third parties.
+A further advantage to this approach is that the user can easily control what kinds of ads they see, without this being revealed to third parties.

 ### Rewarding end-users for attention